Binary response: Alternative link functions¶

 And with the cloglog link function we have

-cloglog stands for complementary log-log and \(g^{-1}\) is the cumulative density function of the extreme minimum value distribution.
+cloglog stands for complementary log-log and

 Let’s plot them to better understand the implications of what we’re saying.